The Seattle Kraken still faces a lot of NHL uncertainty, but its Northgate practice facility is full speed ahead

 The league continues to target Jan.
 1 for its 2020-21 season start date — which technically makes it only a 2021 season — though the surge in COVID-19 infections on both sides of the Canadian border makes a New Year’s Day launch increasingly unlikely.

-Despite the league not ruling out an 82-game schedule, a reduced one looks more likely — ESPN speculated on one between 48 and-65 games — with the length depending on whether the season starts Jan.
+Despite the league not ruling out an 82-game schedule, a reduced one looks more likely — ESPN speculated on one between 48 and 65 games — with the length of the season depending on whether play starts Jan.
 1, mid-January or even Feb.
 1. NHL deputy commissioner Bill Daly told ESPN last week that an all-Canadian division remains a possibility, given restrictions on cross-border travel.

 As to when the season will end, the Tokyo Olympics are in late July and NHL broadcast partner NBC has the rights to those.